So1Sauc3/So1Sauc3/README.md

 - 👋 Hi, I’m @So1Sauc3
-- 👀 I’m interested in Minecraft
+- 👀 I’m interested in game design
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Godot
-- 💞️ I’m looking to collaborate on mods
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: dm me on discord idk

 <!---